apache/apisix-ingress-controller/docs/en/latest/concepts/annotations.md

 * `k8s.apisix.apache.org/plugin-conifg-name`

-If this annotations set to `ApisixPluginConfig.metadata.name` the route will enable websoket
+If this annotations set to `ApisixPluginConfig.metadata.name` the route will use `ApisixPluginConfig`

+If this comment is set to the `ApisixPluginConfig` resource name, the route will set the corresponding `PluginConfig`

+ApisixPluginConfig is a resource under the same Namespace as Ingress

-For example, the following Ingress, if we set `k8s.apisix.apache.org/plugin-conifg-name: "echo-and-cors-apc"`. `/api/*` route will enable echo-and-cors-apc
+As an example, we attach the annotation `k8s.apisix.apache.org/plugin-conifg-name: "echo-and-cors-apc` for the following Ingress resource, so that `/api/*` route will enable the [echo](https://apisix.apache.org/docs/apisix/plugins/echo/) and [cors](https://apisix.apache.org/docs/apisix/plugins/cors/) plugins.

 ```yaml
 apiVersion: apisix.apache.org/v2beta3